 That thought was enough to make me try to help the old woman sober up.
-I didn’t want to go into foster care days before my eighteenth birthday.
-I carefully approached where she was on the floor, crawling on her hands and knees, dressed all in black and looking so much like an angry bear that I almost laughed in spite of my pain.
+I didn’t want to go into temporary care just days before my eighteenth birthday.
+I carefully approached where she was on the floor, crawling on her hands and knees, dressed all in black and looking so much like an angry bear that I almost laughed.

 I leaned down next to her, and was hit with a waft of whiskey, oranges, and cigarettes.
 “Grandma, let me help you up.”

 She slapped away my outstretched hand.
 “Don’t need no damn help.”

 I tried again, using a softer tone.
 “C’mon, Gram, let’s sit on the couch and look at the pretty lights.”

 She tilted her head and I could see one eye blinking up at me through her wild tangle of hair.

 I nodded and tried to give an encouraging smile, pointing toward the forlorn-looking Christmas tree we’d decorated the day before.
 Charlie Brown’s little tree had nothing on this baby.
 It was an old artificial tree that I’d rescued from a dumpster a couple years before, when I was determined to have my own Christmas tree, for once.
 I don’t know why I kept dragging it out every year—the only ornaments were ones I’d made from paper and aluminum foil, and I’d only been able to buy one strand of lights—but somehow, in spite of the fact that Santa never visited our house, it still made me feel good to see it.
 And strangely enough, it had the same effect on the old woman.
 She’d even sobered up enough this year to help me cut out paper snowflakes to add to it.